 - High torque available.
 Equipped with the gearbox, the geared stepper motor is enabled with high torque.
 And the torque is customizable since you can alter the gear ratio.

-It has disadvantages as well.
-The stepper gear motor has low starting torque, which is not suitable for heavy load.
 For geared stepper motor customization and application, you can check details at parameters and customized development of geared stepper motor.